aws-solutions/research-service-workbench-on-aws/workbench-core/infrastructure/docs/WorkbenchDynamodb.md

 # WorkbenchDynamodb CDK Construct

 ## Description
-**A CDK Construct with some default values and is intended solely for use in our integration tests and is not intended for advanced applications such as creating GlobalTables with replicationRegion**:
+**A CDK Construct with some default values and is intended solely for use in our integration tests**:
 1. billingMode: Either provide your billingMode or it sets the default to BillingMode.PAY_PER_REQUEST
-1. encryption: TableEncryption.CUSTOMER_MANAGED // always
+1. encryption: TableEncryption.CUSTOMER_MANAGED // default (TableEncryption.CUSTOMER_MANAGED is not supported by DynamoDB Global Tables (when you use replicationRegions))
 1. encryptionKey: Either provide your own encryption key or it creates an encryptionKey with rotation enabled
 1. pointInTimeRecovery: true // always